 However, it is also possible to access the parameters of Scheduling Entities that do not belong to the parent-child relationship.
-This allows data to be transferred between all the Scheduling Entities of a Master Job.
-More information about the parameters can be found in Chapter 14.5.10.
+This makes it possible to transfer data between all Scheduling Entities of a Master Job.
+More information about the parameters can be found in Chapter 15.5.10.

-Actions can be defined for a task to be performed when a particular event occurs (e.g. completion of the job) or when specific Exit States are attained.
+Actions can be defined for a task to be performed when a particular event occurs (e.g. completion of the job trigger) or when specific Exit States are attained.
 These actions are called triggers.
 A trigger defines which action is to be performed when a specific event occurs.
-The action that is triggered is again an executable object.

-If the event occurs, this trigger is initiated and the job (or batch) is submitted.
+The action that is triggered is an executable object again.
+If the event occurs, this trigger is activated and the job (or batch) is submitted.
 This functionality can be used to send a message to a system administrator, for example.

-14.2.3 Recommended convention for batch objects
+15.2.3 Recommended convention for batch objects